sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/focus/trunk/readme.md

 # Which languages are supported?

-All languages have basic support for ratings.
+All languages have the requisite support for ratings.

 # Which languages are supported by the dictionary API?